5 Things That Matter – EB-5 Project Investment Framework

 Due diligence questions to ask:

-- Has the EB-5 project received exemplar approval?
-A project sponsor should be direct and honest, answering either yes or no. If the sponsor claims the project has exemplar approval, follow up by requesting a copy of the official USCIS exemplar approval letter.
+- Has the EB-5 project already filed and received approval for its I-956F application?
+A project sponsor should be direct and honest, answering either yes or no. If the sponsor claims the project has I-956F approval, follow up by requesting a copy of the official USCIS approval letter.
 Any reputable project sponsor can provide the letter and will be proud to do so.

 2. Sufficient EB-5 Job Creation

 Why it matters: After USCIS has approved a project under the EB-5 program and has accepted investors’ I-526E petitions, the project must create at least 10 jobs per EB-5 investor for each investor to receive his or her permanent Green Card.
 I-526E approval grants an investor a temporary Green Card, but for temporary residency to become permanent, the investor must file Form I-829 two years after I-526E approval.
 The I-829 petition must demonstrate that an investor’s investment has resulted in 10 jobs as required by the EB-5 program.

-For real estate projects sponsored by regional centers, most of the EB-5-eligible jobs created are calculated based on construction expenditures and revenue generation—not on the number of individual W-2 employees.
+For real estate projects sponsored by a regional center, most of the EB-5-eligible jobs created are calculated based on construction expenditures and revenue generation—not on the number of individual W-2 employees.
 Regional economic multipliers are assigned for each $1 million of investment capital spent on construction costs or $1 million of new revenue creation.
-Therefore, most of the estimated EB-5 jobs created by the project and assigned to EB-5 investors are calculated using the project’s construction budget and estimated revenues.
+Therefore, most of the estimated EB-5 jobs created by the regional center project and assigned to EB-5 investors are calculated using the project’s construction budget and estimated revenues as set out in the business plan.

 Note regarding bridge financing: Due to the long wait times associated with the EB-5 process, reputable and experienced project sponsors often use bridge financing for projects while raising EB-5 capital.
 Access to bridge financing is a positive indicator that the project sponsor has the financial means to fund the project without raising all or any of the EB-5 capital.